LogicAnalyzer/report/chapters/chapter7/chapter7_testing.md

 ![DDR2 Testbench Waveform](images/ddr2_tb.png){width=75%}

-DDR2 testbench waveform - The DDR2 was tested by generating random traffic and ensurring the proper signals were sent and the correct value was stored.
+DDR2 testbench waveform - The DDR2 was tested by generating random traffic and ensuring the proper signals were sent and the correct value was stored.

 ### Sampler / Trigger Unit Testing ####

 The sampler and trigger unit were tested together to assure that frequency divisions of the sampler were successfully being accomplished through the use of the `datavalid` signal, along with proper triggering on a given rising/falling mask.
-FigureX shows how there is a four cycle delay between when sample data entered the device before the pattern is detected which triggers it.
+The figure below shows how there is a four cycle delay between when sample data entered the device before the pattern is detected which triggers it.

 ![Sampler-Trigger Test Bench Waveform](images/sampler-trigger.png){width=75%}